MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-time-budget-line.md

 **_Applies to:_** _Lite deployment - deal to proforma invoicing._

 This article explains how to create budget lines for the **Time** transaction class.

+> [!NOTE]
+> Steps explained in this article are applicable to both cost and sales budget lines, the context of cost or sales would determine which budget line you are dealing with.

 A project budget has budget lines that are a snapshot of the budgeted quantity and amount.
 Project budget lines can be created under three transaction classes: